aarro029/EZcompile_OpenSSL/README.md

 Preliminary requirements: gcc, make, python3

 Steps:
+1. cd into /EZcompile_OpenSSL
-1. wget a suitable version of OpenSSL into /EZcompile_OpenSSL
+2. wget a suitable version of OpenSSL in /EZcompile_OpenSSL
-2. Run python3 EZcompile_Openssl.py
+3. Run python3 EZcompile_Openssl.py

 In order to resuse script without the need to reclone,
 run: rm -r OpenSSL/*